 Test the compression capability of your layers, before packing them, by bunching them into a ball.
 Some rain jackets and insulation layers are far more compressible than others, making them ideal for those times when they are in your pack and not on your body.

 In the search for creative ways to reduce pack weight, don’t be tempted to leave the important stuff at home.
-Smart backpackers will make sure to carry these items every time.
-Here are some tips to save weight, while still making sure you’re covered in an emergency.
+Smart backpackers will make sure to carry these gear items every time.
+Here are some tips to save poundage, all while still making sure you’re covered in an emergency.

-- Shelter – Adapt your shelter choice to the environment.
+- Shelter – Adapt your shelter of choice to the environment.
 Warm forecast, with no chance of rain?
-May not need much more than a bivy, or pad.
+May not need much more than a bivy or pad.

 - Water – Know your route.
-Only carry what is needed between water sources.
-Avoid metal bottles
+Only carry as much as you really need between water sources.
+Avoid metal bottles.

-- Food – Carry only what you’ll eat + 1 contingency meal.
+- Food – Carry only what you’ll eat per day plus one contingency meal.
 Nothing more.

-- Medical Kit – Only carry what you know how to use.
+- First Aid Kit – Only carry what you know how to use.
 Learn to utilize resources at hand to save weight (ex.
 Don’t need a splint if you know how to fashion one from a pad or pole)

 - Navigation – Learn to use map & compass.
 Heavy electronic GPS units are seldom necessary.
 Also, only carry map sections you are using.
-No need for 75-page map book on entire A.T., if you are only doing a 45-mile section hike.
+There’s no need for a 75-page map book on the entire A.T. if you are only doing a 45-mile section hike.